-To lock the passenger's door when getting out of the car, push the lock tab in and close the door.
+To lock any passenger's door when getting out of the car, push the lock tab in and close the door.
 To lock the driver's door, pull the outside door handle and push the lock tab in or push the master switch down.
 Release the handle, then close the door.

-Both doors and the hatch can be locked from the outside by using the key in either door or the hatch.
+All doors can be locked from the outside by using the key in either front door.
 To unlock only the driver's door from the outside, insert the key in the driver's door lock, turn the key and release it.
-If you turn the key and hold it, both doors and the hatch will unlock.
-Both doors and the hatch will unlock when you unlock the passenger's door or the hatch with the key.
+If you turn the key and hold it, all doors will unlock.
+All four doors will unlock when you unlock the passenger's door with the key.